hiinaspace/vrchat-screenshots-with-world-id/README.md

 If the notification icon is there, and screenshots you take world id appended.

+### Do I have to launch it before launching vrchat?

+No. When you launch the tool, it'll actually scan any existing log files you have.
+Vrchat usually keeps the last few logs around, so any screenshots taken during those logs will get renamed as well.

+### What if I forgot to run the exe before the screenshots?

+Run the tool and it should rename any recent screenshots for you.

-### Running all the time
+### Running all the time automatically

-To ensure all your screenshots are renamed, I recommend right-clicking on the tray icon and checking "autostart on login", so it should always be running.
+To ensure all your screenshots are renamed, I recommend right-clicking on the tray icon and checking "autostart on login".

+### What if I don't want to?

+You can run the tool manually whenever, any recent screenshots should be renamed, then you can exit the tool.
+It's more convenient to leave it running though.

 ### Running only while vrchat is running

 Unfortunately there's not a clean way to do this that I know of.
 This program should be minimal enough to run in the background all the time, but if you care, you can make a wrapper script that runs the renamer, runs vrchat, then closes the renamer once vrchat exits, and use that to launch vrchat.

 ## Design